cyberhirsch/iTunes_to_Navidrome/README.md

 2.  **Install Dependencies:**
     *   Open a command prompt or terminal in your workspace folder.
     *   Run the command: `pip install -r requirements.txt`.
-If you encounter issues with `lxml`, you may need to install it separately first with `pip install lxml`.

-3.  **Enable XML Library:**
-    *   Open your Apple Music/iTunes application.
-    *   Go to `Edit > Preferences > Advanced`.
-    *   Check the box for **"Share iTunes Library XML with other applications"**.
-This will create the `Library.xml` file the script needs.

-4.  **Prepare Navidrome:**
+3.  **Prepare Navidrome:**
     *   Ensure your Navidrome server has completed a full scan of your music library.
+For the most accurate migration, it is highly recommended to **start with a fresh, clean Navidrome database**.

 ### Phase 2: Main Data Migration (`itunestoND.py`)

-1.  **Stop Your Navidrome Server:** Connect to your server (e.g., via SSH) and run `docker-compose down`.
+1.  **Stop Your Navidrome Server:** Connect to your server and run `docker-compose down`.

-2.  **Copy the Database:** Using a tool like WinSCP or `scp`, copy the `navidrome.db` file from your server's data directory to your local workspace folder.
+2.  **Copy the Database:** Using a tool like WinSCP or `scp`, copy the `navidrome.db` file from your server to your local workspace folder.

 3.  **Run the Script:**
     *   In your command prompt, run: `python itunestoND.py`
-    *   **First Run:** The script will prompt you for the path to your `navidrome.db` file and your `Library.xml` file.
-It will save these to a `config.json` for future use.
+    *   **First Run:** The script will prompt you for the path to your `navidrome.db` and `Library.xml` files and save them to `config.json`.
-    *   **Pre-flight Check:** The script will automatically perform a series of checks to ensure your paths are correct and a sample song can be matched.
-If this fails, it will provide a detailed error to help you correct the issue.
+    *   **Pre-flight Check:** The script will run its validation checks.
+If it fails, it will provide a detailed report.
     *   **Migration:** If the check passes, the script will process your entire library.
-This may take several minutes for large collections.
+This may take several minutes.

 4.  **Deploy the New Database:**
-    *   Once the script finishes, the `navidrome.db` file in your workspace is now enriched with your iTunes history.
-    *   Copy this modified file back to your Navidrome server, overwriting the old one.
+    *   Once the script finishes, copy the modified `navidrome.db` from your workspace back to your Navidrome server, overwriting the old one.

 5.  **Restart Navidrome:** Run `docker-compose up -d` on your server.

-6.  **Verify:** Open Navidrome and navigate to the **Songs** view.
-Sort by "Date Added," "Rating," and "Play Count" to see your migrated data.
+6.  **Verify:** Open Navidrome and navigate to the **Songs** view to see your historical "Date Added," "Rating," and "Play Count."
 Check the **Albums** view to see the corrected "Date Added" timestamps.

 ### Phase 3: Playlist Migration (`itunesPlaylistMigrator.py`)

-1.  **Ensure Navidrome is Running:** The playlist script communicates with a live server.
+1.  **Ensure Navidrome is Running.**

-2.  **Check for Correlation File:** The previous script generated a file named `IT_file_correlations.py`.
-This must be in the same folder.

-3.  **Run the Playlist Script:**
+2.  **Run the Playlist Script:**
     *   In your command prompt, run: `python itunesPlaylistMigrator.py`
+    *   **First Run:** The script will read your existing `config.json` and prompt you for your Navidrome server URL and credentials, saving them for future use.
-    *   Follow the prompts to enter your Navidrome server address, username, and password.
+    *   Follow the prompts to choose between a bulk or individual playlist import.
-    *   Confirm which playlists you want to migrate.

-4.  **Verify:** Refresh your Navidrome interface.
+3.  **Verify:** Refresh your Navidrome interface.
 Your playlists should now be visible.

 ## Acknowledgments

 This project stands on the shoulders of the original work by **Stampede** on the [itunes-navidrome-migration](https://github.com/Stampede/itunes-navidrome-migration) repository.
-This version is a heavily modified and updated fork designed to work with modern Navidrome installations and provide a more comprehensive data migration.
+This version is a heavily modified and updated fork designed to be more robust, user-friendly, and compatible with modern Navidrome installations.